 Julie's experience with veterinarians allows her to see how someone who specializes in the treatment of pet behavior issues can provide much-needed relief to veterinarians and their clients.

 Her dissertations on a variety of behavior topics can be found in well-respected research journals, a number of online publications and in monthly columns for several San Francisco Bay newspapers.

 Julie’s also a member of the National Honor Society in Psychology, The Golden Key National Honor Society, Sigma Xi, the NAAB (National Association of Animal Behaviorists) and the Association of Pet Dog Trainers.

 At P.E.T.S., we believe in bringing our work home with us.

-Julie and her partner, Dave, are parents to 3 humans and their Rough Coat Collie, Desi, and their Lassie descendant puppy, Ozzie.
-You can visit our collies on their Facebook Page:
+Julie and her partner, Dave, are parents to three humans and their two Rough Coat Collies, Desi and Ozzie.
+You can visit their collies on their Facebook Page: